 - Reward Existing Users – Can you reward your existing users for facilitating the viral loop?
-Dropbox gives customers extra storage, Groupon gives users Groupon Bucks for each friend who buys, and Appsumo rewards members who help promote their deals.
+Dropbox gives customers extra storage; Groupon gives users Groupon Bucks for each friend who buys; and Appsumo rewards members who help promote its deals.

 An Example – Hello Bar